bogzbonny/yeehaw/_TODO.md

 10. cui export visual area to either DynamicImage, .png, or .ans
       - useful for WIMP

-10. gradient colour types, don't ask me how exactly however this is basically what we should do.
+10. gradient color types, don't ask me how exactly however this is basically what we should do.
-     - refactor colour to make a call each draw
+     - refactor color to make a call each draw
-       - maybe make colour an enum for serialization purposes.
+       - maybe make color an enum for serialization purposes.
-     - maybe the gradient moves based on the screen position.
+     - maybe the gradient moves based on the **LOCAL** screen position. (aka position within the parent)
-     - keep it linear gradients for now
+     - only linear gradient, but can simulate other functions with different position colors
-     - gradient params: pos-offset x/y (as DynVal!), grad-colours and positions(DynVal?!) (need multiple positions for rainbows).
+     - gradient params: pos-offset x/y (as DynVal!), grad-colors and positions(DynVal?!) (need multiple positions for rainbows).
-     - after the final position is reached (and before the final position if there is an offset) repeat the pattern
+     - after the final position is reached (and before the final position if there is an offset) repeat the pattern ... would need the "final length" (aka what is the gradient inbetween the final color and the first color)
    - Time gradient
+     - should pass in the time with the draw context
    - time and screen position gradient.
-      - maybe this could be a time gradient, however each colour on the gradient scale WAS another gradient.
+      - maybe this could be a time gradient, however each color on the gradient scale WAS another gradient. (or vice versa)

-   - AT THE SAME TIME: maybe the enum of colour could just have a "Transparent" colour - then remove the transparent bool from DrawCh
-     - maybe transparent should be an alpha setting... could still be an integer and could blend with the colour behind it.
-        - if applied to the fg, the current fg character would still be the ch up to a threshold of maybe 50% alpha (in which case it would use the character behind it.
+20. color-pallet widget

+20. cui get the color under the cursor - useful for color pickers or image pallets

 05. Command functionality